 Table of Contents

 I have to admit that I suffered from this when I came to the United States as an ESL student back in 1998.
-When I came to the United States in the late 90’s at age 24, I was terrified about the prospects of having to learn the English language in six months and having to attend college in a second language right after and graduate within four years.
+When I came to the United States in the late 90s at age 24, I was terrified about the prospects of having to learn the English language in six months and having to attend college in a second language right after and graduate within four years.

 It has been said that our conscious mind represents only 3% of our brain.
 The other 97% belongs to the subconscious mind.
-According to Dr. Collautt, our subconscious mind is one million times more powerful than our conscious mind which leads me to believe that working on our subconscious mind is worthwhile.
+According to Dr. Collautt, our subconscious mind is one million times more powerful than our conscious mind, which leads me to believe that working on our subconscious mind is worthwhile.

-3 Ways to Reprogram Your Subconscious Mind
+3 Ways to Start Reprogramming the Subconscious Mind

-The following exercises are exactly what I did to conquer my fears of failure in academics which lead me to complete a PhD in Instructional Systems from a big ten school in 2008.
+To reprogram your subconscious mind to reach your goals, do these following exercises for a year and pay attention to the changes that begin to manifest.
+The following exercises are exactly what I did to conquer my fears of failure in academics, which lead me to complete a PhD in Instructional Systems from a big ten school in 2008.

 1. Be Humble

-.
-Listen to your subconscious resistance.
+and listen to your subconscious resistance.

 It is okay to listen to your fears and define what these fears are.